dev1virtuoso/eliza-ctss/HACKING.md

 * There is no prompt, but you will know CTSS is ready for input when it prints `R` followed by 2 numbers (which represent the CPU time and swapping time for the last command run).
-* CTSS only understands upper case, but if you type lower case it will be translated by the emulator.
+* At the command level, CTSS only understands upper case, but if you type lower case it will be translated by the emulator.
 * Delete will delete the last character and Control-U will kill a whole line.
 This is an affordance of the emulator; on a a real teletype you'd type `#` to delete and `@` to kill; these keys still